-While being evaluated by your peers can often be nerve racking, it’s a great opportunity to learn what your supervisors and coworkers think of your work ethic.
+While being evaluated by your peers can often be nerve-wracking, it’s a great opportunity to learn what your supervisors and coworkers think of your work ethic.
 They can offer great feedback that you can improve upon so that you can excel in your next internship.

-Instead of binging on holiday food and Netflix this winter, consider doing something productive with your time and help you get closer to the career of your dreams.
+Instead of binging on holiday food and Netflix this winter, consider doing something productive with your time that will help you get closer to the career of your dreams.
 Who knows, an externship could even land you a job, and you can’t say the same for Netflix.